 Rakkatak merges classical Indian rhythms and melodies with a pop music aesthetic.
 The concept started as Anita Katakkar‘s solo project in 2009, out of her need to share the subtle beauty of tabla in a non-traditional way.
-A year later, Rakkatak morphed into a musical partnership with bassist Oriana Barbarto and a rotating roster of guest musicians.
-This collective’s multi-faceted creativity and eclectic musicianship combust on stage to create a unique, coloured and intoxicating vibe.
-The band released their third album “Small Pieces” in April 2017 and are currently in the middle of producing their fourth album featuring master vocalist Pratik Rao has joined Rakkatak as they compose their next album.
+A year later, Rakkatak morphed into a musical partnership with bassist Oriana Barbarto and guest musicians including: Lisa Patterson, Morgan Doctor, Dino Toledo, Samidha Joglekar and Rex Van der Spuy.
+Rakkatak released their third album “Small Pieces” in April 2017 and are currently in the middle of producing their fourth album featuring master vocalist Pratik Rao and multi-faceted musician Zaynab Wilson.

 With Indian/Scottish roots in multicultural Toronto, Anita Katakkar‘s music represents a link between her heritage and community.
 In Toronto, she studied tabla with composer and musician Ritesh Das and in California and Kolkata with the pre-eminent exponent of the Lucknow style tabla, Pandit Swapan Chaudhuri.
 Anita has performed, toured internationally and recorded with the Toronto Tabla Ensemble and Jeff Martin and has toured nationally with The Tea Party.
 She has shared the stage with legendary Kathak dancer Chitresh Das, flamenco dancer Esmeralda Enrique, sitar virtuoso Anwar Khurshid, Canadian/Armenian guitarist Levon Ichkhanian and Paris based singer/songwriter Melissa Laveaux.